 Here's the Wasp rushing into action with her sting.

 Unfortunately, during these times, the Wasp's sting is more bothersome than dangerous.
-Later on in our tale all of that will change, I remember Janet van Dyne destroying an entire armored vehicle with her blasts in Secret Wars.
+They will, in time, be upgraded - I remember Janet van Dyne destroying an entire armored vehicle with her blasts in Secret Wars.

 This panel is a great panel showing Yellowjacket's blasting ability.